-If the reason why you have not been able to play a role in your child’s life is because you have been convicted of a crime and have served time in jail or prison.
+Suppose the reason why you have not been able to play a role in your child’s life is that you have been convicted of a crime and have served time in jail or prison.
 Beyond anything about your attributes as a parent, a child custody case ultimately breaks down according to what a judge determines to be in the best interest of your child.
 This is the standard that a judge will go by, and the law in Texas allows judges a fair amount of latitude when making decisions accordingly.

 How will your criminal background be evaluated in a child custody case?

-Obviously it will not be a positive attribute of your child custody case to have committed a crime in your past.
-Keep in mind that your opposing party will be doing their best to discredit you and strengthen their own case as well so you will have some odds to overcome in getting ready for your trial date.
+Obviously, it will not be a positive attribute of your child custody case to have committed a crime in your past.
+Keep in mind that your opposing party will be doing their best to discredit you and strengthen their own case as well, so you will have some odds to overcome in getting ready for your trial date.

 Concerns about repeating acts of violence against a child